Key Takeaways

 How to Avoid

-- Only use metered taxis or ride apps like Free Now or Lynk
+- Only use metered taxis or ride apps like Free Now or Lynk.

-- Agree on a price before getting in if the meter is off, or find another cab
+- Agree on a price before getting in if the meter is off, or find another cab.

-- Dublin Airport to city centre should be roughly €25-35
+- Dublin Airport to city center should be roughly €25-35.

 Red Flags